jezcope/idcc17-library-carpentry/paper.md

 it is a significant amount of time to spend out of the office for anyone, particularly at a time when budgets are being cut and staff are under pressure to get work done.
-It's well known from experience with Software and Data Carpentry that learners benefit most from such training when they are able to attend in a group of colleagues who work together regularly.
+It's well known from experience with Software and Data Carpentry that learners benefit most from such training when they are able to attend in a group of colleagues who work together regularly [see e.g. @wilson_software_2016].
-***TODO: citation***
 This works for two key reasons:

 1. It enables learners to have relevant conversations about what they are learning in the context of issues they deal with in the course of their own work
 2. It creates the seed of a community of practice within their own workplace, providing peer support to aid embedding of the new skills and further self-directed learning

 Modelled after Software Carpentry, a typical Library Carpentry course requires the equivalent of two full days out of the office.